TinuCH1976/link-library/readme.txt

 == Changelog ==

+= 5.9.3.2 =
+* Corrected unexpected output on plugin reactivation

 = 5.9.3.1 =
-* Corrects activation error for new users *
+* Corrects activation error for new users

 = 5.9.3 =
 * Added ability to approve user-submitted links automatically if they provide a valid reciprocal link